Struct thingbuf::mpsc::blocking::StaticChannel

 A static channel can only be split a single time.
 If

-or StaticChannel::try_split
+StaticChannel::split or StaticChannel::try_split have been

 called previously, this method will panic.
 For a non-panicking version

-of this method, see StaticChannel::try_split
+of this method, see StaticChannel::try_split.

 §Panics